VIC.GOV.AU | Policy and Advisory Library

 • generate new knowledge.

-Networks are encouraged to use the Network Development Roadmap (PDF)External Link to self-assess their practice and identify opportunities for further development on an annual basis.
+School networks are encouraged to use the Network development roadmap (PDF)External Link to identify opportunities for further development on an annual basis, supported by the WISE program offered by the Victorian Academy of Teaching and Leadership.

 Establish: lay enabling groundwork